 Fibromyalgia is a chronic condition that leaves those who have it exhausted from the constant, widespread pain.
-Zaid Malik, MD, of Superior Pain Relief in The Woodlands, Texas, is a highly skilled specialist in interventional pain management who provides exceptional treatments for patients who have fibromyalgia and other painful musculoskeletal conditions.
+Zaid Malik, MD, of Superior Pain Relief, which has locations in Spring, Houston, Baytown, Conroe, and The Woodlands, Texas, is a highly skilled specialist in interventional pain management who provides exceptional treatments for patients who have fibromyalgia and other painful musculoskeletal conditions.
 Find out how Dr. Malik and his team can help you manage your fibromyalgia and get your life back by calling Superior Pain Relief today to schedule a consultation or book an appointment using the online form.

 Fibromyalgia is a chronic condition that causes widespread pain throughout the body and affects around 12 million people in the United States.
 The pain of fibromyalgia is felt in muscles and connective tissues, making them cycle between aching and severe pain, which may be made worse by certain triggers, such as strenuous activity or changes in the weather.

 The cause of fibromyalgia isn’t fully understood as yet, but people who have the condition have become extra sensitive to the pain signals in their bodies.
 Research shows links to inflammatory conditions, and fibromyalgia often runs in families, so there could be a genetic component as well.

 The main symptom fibromyalgia causes is the pain, which affects the entire body, and although it may ease off, never disappears.
 People who have fibromyalgia find pressure on their body highly uncomfortable, and there are specific points around the body, such as the back of the neck and the inside of the knees, that, when pressed, cause intense pain.

 Many people who have fibromyalgia also have conditions like arthritis and autoimmune disorders, or problems like PTSD (post-traumatic stress disorder).